kineticdigital/kineticdigital.github.io/_posts/2016-01-24-pittsburg-steelers.md

 client: Pittsburg Steelers
 logo: "/img/logos/small/steelers_sm.png"
 title: The most popular team in the NFL.
-subheading: "We led the effort to convert the fan site to the Drupal Content Management system for the most popular team in the NFL."
+subheading: We led the effort to convert the fan site to the Drupal Content Management system for the most popular team in the NFL.
-excerpt: "The Pittsburgh Steelers are one of the most successful franchises in NFL history.
-Pittsburgh has won more Super Bowl titles (6), and hosted more (11) conference championship games than any other NFL team."
+excerpt: The Pittsburgh Steelers are one of the most successful franchises in NFL history.
+Pittsburgh has won more Super Bowl titles (6), and hosted more (11) conference championship games than any other NFL team.
-category: case_study
 service: Digital Development
 image: "/img/logos/headers/hd_steelers.jpg"
 small_image: "/img/logos/large/feature_steelers.png"
+categories: case_study
+date: 2016-01-24 00:00:00 +0000
 ---

 ### Background